• Skip to primary navigation

 Two oreo truffles stacked on top of each other on the counter with a bite taken out of one truffle so you can see the oreo filling.

-Ingredients for Oreo Truffle Balls
+Oreo Truffle Balls ingredients

 • Oreos – Although I do love double stuffed Oreos, just use regular Oreos for this recipe.